jazpeak/CO_Project_Allocated_jan30_2025/readme.txt

-1. we have simple and hard tests both at the assembler level and simulator level.
+1. We have simple and hard tests both at the assembler level and simulator level.

 2. The tests for assembler and simulator are independent.